-Catholics Build 'Intentional' Community of Like-Minded Believers
+Catholics Build 'Intentional' Community Of Like-Minded Believers

 Religion

-Catholics Build 'Intentional' Community of Like-Minded Believers
+Catholics Build 'Intentional' Community Of Like-Minded Believers

 At a time of declining church attendance across America and growing disenchantment with traditional religion, a Catholic parish in Hyattsville, Md., thrives by embracing the very orthodoxy other congregations have abandoned.